Implementing Teleoperation Right Now

 The dangers of mining tunnels continue to put workers at risk daily and are causing the industry to find alternative solutions

 There are some situations that already allow for vehicle autonomy.
-However, operational capability is limited.
-For example there are currently ports around the world that feature docks with Automated Guided Vehicles (AGV).
+However, the operational capability is limited.
+For example, there are currently ports around the world that feature docks with Automated Guided Vehicles (AGV).
 These AGVs require a sterile environment in which human intervention is impossible without first shutting down the entire system throughout the particular zone.
 Hence, when a single AGV gets into a situation it cannot handle – and in some ports this occurs on a daily basis – the entire zone must be shut down before an engineer can access that AGV and fix the problem.
 However, with teleoperation that same engineer can remotely connect with the troubled AGV in order to give commands, draw a new path, or otherwise control it without having to interrupt any other AGV’s operation.
 Overall productivity no longer has to suffer just because one AGV is in distress.

 Forklifts are another scenario involving autonomous equipment that benefits greatly from teleoperation.
 These vehicles autonomously maneuver around a warehouse or loading facility.
 However, the act of manipulating the fork, and the loading and unloading of goods and pallets is no easy feat and requires a human operator.
 Sitting in a remote location, a forklift operator can hop between vehicles as needed, while autonomy takes care of any point-to-point driving.